emqx/emqx-docs/en_US/getting-started/log.md

 ```

 :::tip
-By default, the log data will be output to files.
-However, when starting with the `emqx console` command, the startup script will set `log.to = console` by environment variable.
-In that case, the log data will be output to the console.
+By default, the log data will be written to files.
+However, when starting node with the `emqx console` command, the startup script will apply the 'log.to = console' setting.
+As a result, the log data will be directed to the console instead.
 :::

 ## Output Log File for Log level